The future of the ambulance: A smart emergency care system

 It’s likely that most people will need to rely on care from an ambulance from time to time across the course of their lives.
 But in many places, it’s sadly not as simple as calling up an ambulance and letting it do its job.
 In parts of Italy, for example, it can take as long as eight minutes for an ambulance to arrive at a life-threatening situation – which is lower than the figure in many European places.
 But help is at hand for embattled public services like these.
 From vast distances to a bottleneck in the data flow, there are many hurdles that a smart ambulance can overcome.

-There are diverse reasons why smart ambulances are often required, and often it comes down a simple question of geography.
 Take the example of a city with a large suburban population: there may be one specialist hospital in the city centre, and it could take a large amount of time to navigate traffic and get the patient to care as soon as possible.
+A smart ambulance could make a difference.

 Ambulance designers are responding this sort of problem with great ideas: the arrival of a prototype smart ambulance in Australia and New Zealand back in 2016 was welcomed in this regard, as it contained seamless communication features allowing paramedics to correspond with the caregivers at the hospital and prepare well for the patient’s arrival.